 One exception to our no-dog policy applies to events at the Sandy River Delta in Troutdale, OR (map).
 This site also serves as a dog park, and your canine pals are welcome to accompany you on-leash!

 We are very willing to discuss service animals on a case-by-case basis.
 If you have a service animal and would like to attend an event, please contact the Volunteer & Outreach program directly at 503-595-0213 or [email protected].

 Yes, BUT…volunteer or service learning hours can only be verified on-site while you are at the event.
 We are unable to verify hours in any form (letter, call, email, etc) once the event has concluded.
-After you are done planting, a Friends of Trees staff member (they’ll be wearing a purple Friends of Trees vest) will be happy to sign something on your behalf.
+After you are done planting, a Friends of Trees staff member (they’ll be wearing a purple Friends of Trees vest) can sign something that you.
 Please make sure to bring the letter, form, or other document that you use to track hours to the planting.
 We also recommend taking a photo of yourself in action to tell the story of your volunteerism.

 We hope you will join us to have fun planting trees and completing your hours!

 All of our volunteers can expect certain things from their volunteer experience with Friends of Trees.
 In return, Friends of Trees has certain expectations of every volunteer.
 Thanks for reading!

 How can I expect to be treated at Friends of Trees?